SandersJ16/JazzRadioAdBlocker/README.md

 # JazzRadioAdBlocker
-This is a chroome plugin that, stops ads from playing on JazzRadio.com.
+This is a chrome plugin that, stops ads from playing on JazzRadio.com.